mt7180/prefect-pulumi-data-orchestration/README.md

 A big advantage is also that it allows for very easy scaling from simple local testing in Python to productional use on (serverless) infrastructure of your choice, without changes.
 You can build [scheduled] or [event-driven data pipelines], run them on your local machine or [serverless on GitHub] or more advanced on an AWS ECS Cluster, and stream even (near) [real-time], which makes it very versatile.
-With [Prefect Cloud] it also gives you a nice UI for visualizing your flow runs and configuring your Prefect components such as work pools, Blocks, Webhooks and Automations.
+With [Prefect Cloud] it also gives you a nice UI for visualizing your flow runs and configuring your Prefect components such as Work Pools, Blocks, Webhooks and Automations.

-Compared to Apache Airflows DAGs-based approach (Directed Acyclic Graphs, which enable explicit control over the sequence of task execution), Prefect is designed to make complex workflows simple and provides an intuitive framework for orchestrating them.
+Compared to Apache Airflows DAGs'-based approach (Directed Acyclic Graphs, which enable explicit control over the sequence of task execution), Prefect is designed to make complex workflows simple and provides an intuitive framework for orchestrating them.
 Prefect also supports event-driven workflows as a first-class concept, making it easy to trigger flows based on events.
 Furthermore, Prefect excels with its debugging capabilities and efficient scaling of infrastructure.

 ### Why Pulumi?